Serasidis/cbp_HALMX_2/README.md

 ![](https://github.com/Serasidis/cbp_HALMX_2/blob/master/images/arduino_ide.jpg)

-1. Select `Board'
+1. Select `Board`
-2. Select `BluePil-F103C8`
+2. Select the upload method
-3. Make sure the upload method is `STLink`
+3. In case you choose `with bootloader` select the COM port you have connected the STM32 board.

 ##Credits
 - A big thanks to [Evangelos Arkalis](https://github.com/evark) for helping me to understand the CodeBlocks setup process.